sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/JobsApi.md

         defaultClient.setBasePath("http://localhost:8888");

         JobsApi apiInstance = new JobsApi(defaultClient);
-        Boolean includeConfigMap = false; // Boolean | if true the generic configmap will be part of the output.
+        Boolean includeConfigMap = false; // Boolean | if true, the generic configmap will be part of the output.
 DEPRECATED: this parameter will be removed in a future release try {
             List<JobSubmission> result = apiInstance.getJobConfigs(includeConfigMap);
             System.out.println(result);